2017- Tracks & Seminars - Check Back For Updates

 Sex, Christ And Culture - LBGTQ+ And Your Students (Sid Koop) We live in a culture that tells our students they should express and explore their sexual desires and identity any way they want.
 Christ tells us that He has a specific design for sex and sexuality.
 How can we be communities that help students immersed in our culture hear and experience the truth of Jesus Christ as good news when it comes to sex and sexuality?

-What An Empty Tomb Tells Us About World Religions (Jon Morrison) "Do all religions lead to God?"
-If you haven't been asked this question by a student yet... you will!
+Don't ALL World Religions Lead To God?
+You Need To Know How To Answer That Question!
+(Jon Morrison) If you haven't been asked this question by a student yet... you will!
 In this session, Jon Morrison, looks at the nature of truth claims and how we can look at them in the arena of world religions.
 Christianity has one ultimate trump card and that is the resurrection of Jesus.
 What is the evidence for this claim?
 What are the implications?
 Answering these two questions will give us a compelling response next time our students ask us about world religions.

 Understanding & Helping Kids in the midst of Anxiety, Depression & Self-Injury (Brandie Bradshaw) Three of the top struggles we see teens walking in today.
 These struggles can be overwhelming as a youth worker.
 In this session we'll give a foundation of understanding & practical ready-to-use tools so you'll leave equipped and encouraged to love your kids well right where they are.